Files

 Open the public.DowntownParks writer feature type parameters.
 Set the Feature Operation to fme_db_operation and ensure that Table Handling is set to Use Existing.
 Set parkid as the Match Column, then click OK.

-Note: in some workflows, you may only want to update attributes and not make any changes to the geometry.
+In some workflows, you may only want to update attributes without changing the geometry.
 If this is the case, then set the parameter Update Spatial Columns to No.

 9. Inspect Data and Run Workspace

 Before running the workspace, inspect the current contents of the DowntownParks table.
-Take note of Helmcken Park, it has 46 vertices, as well as 9 trees and 14253 visitors.
+Take note of Helmcken Park: it has 46 vertices, 9 trees, and 14253 visitors.

-Note that the treecount and visitorcount attributes may have different numbers if you have completed other tutorials in their series.
+Note that the treecount and visitorcount attributes may differ if you have completed other tutorials in this series.
 Just take note of the numbers in your original and updated databases.

-If you inspect the ParksUpdate dataset, note that Helmcken Park has 9 trees and 14680 visitors.
+If you inspect the ParksUpdate dataset, you will see that Helmcken Park has 9 trees and 14680 visitors.

 Non-Harmonized Formats

-Should your database format have a non-harmonized interface, then the following must be applied.
+If your database format has a non-harmonized interface, the following must be applied.

 - There may or may not be a Match Columns parameter to set, and it may have a different name.